robinhood/faust/docs/userguide/models.rst

 .. topic:: Sending/receiving raw values

-    Serializing/Deserializing keys and values manually is easy, for example the JSON codec happily accepts lists and dictionaries, as arguments to the ``.send`` methods:
+    Serializing/deserializing keys and values manually is easy.
+    The JSON codec happily accepts lists and dictionaries, as arguments to the ``.send`` methods:

     .. sourcecode:: python